angshenting/scba-techcomm/SCBA_GCoC.md

 means the Executive Committee of the SCBA established under the Constitution and By-Laws of the SCBA.

 ### 2.8 Guide to Completion
-means the publication of that name issued by the WBF to instruct players in the correct completion of WBF Convention Cards for an APBF Championship or Congress, or Asia Cup, copies of which may be obtained from the APBF Systems Administrator whose address can be found in the Supplementary Conditions of Contest.
+means the publication of that name issued by the WBF to instruct players in the correct completion of WBF Convention Cards.

 ### 2.9 Highly Unusual Methods (HUM)
 mean any of the systemic agreements so described in the WBF Systems Policy.